 Scholarly Commons Citation

 Henning, Kristin N., "What’s Wrong With Victims’ Rights in Juvenile Court?: Retributive v.
 Rehabilitative Systems of Justice" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 452.
+452.